 Arriving at the ER

 The next day the doctor told me that he thought from the CT Scan that I had a TIA or Transient Ischemic Attack which is a mini-stroke and a temporary blockage of blood flow to the brain but not enough to cause permanent damage to the brain.
 But he said he was going to admit me and send me for an MRI the next day because the MRI machine was down for maintenance.

 You Had a Stroke

 After the MRI the doctor consulted with the radiologist and he came in and said the words I didn’t think I would ever hear at my age; you had a stroke.

 It was not a TIA.
-It was an actual ischemic stroke and I had a visible blood clot in my brain, along with brain tissue damage.
+It was a full ischemic stroke and I had a visible blood clot in my brain, along with brain tissue damage.
 The clot was in my left, frontal lobe so this explained why all my weakness was on my right side.

 To make a very long story short, they kept me for a week and, given my age, did a whole battery of tests, including a spinal tap, to ensure it wasn’t something like Lyme Disease which can sometimes mimic a stroke.

 How to Trust God When Bad Things Happen – My Life Has Changed – Medically

 As I write this it has been 3 weeks and I have to say that everything has changed.

 I cried a lot in the first days home.
 I cried with fear that I could have another stroke (repeat strokes do happen often).
 But I am on baby aspirin and the doctor and neurologist believe that we have eliminated the risk by removing me from hormone replacement therapy given my family history of strokes.

 I cried because I realize all the things that are no longer “normal”.
 I mess up words a lot.
 There’s difficulty finding words when speaking.
 I make a lot of mistakes when writing and my memory is just not anywhere near where it was prior to the stroke.